websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/reference/data-removal.md

 # Data Removal

 Current Liferay features may have known unnecessary data.
-The Data Removal tool removes them.
+The Data Removal tool removes this data.

 Here's how to remove the obsolete data: